 Kumquats are unique members of the citrus family because they belong to the Fortunella genus rather than the Citrus genus.
-As one of the toughest members of the citrus family, kumquats can withstand temperatures below 20 F. (-6 C.) with minimal damage to their leaves and trunk.
-Kumquats produce small 1 to 1 ½” orange fruits that have sour flesh and sweet skin.
+As one of the toughest members of the citrus family, kumquats can withstand temperatures below 20 degrees F. (-6 C.) with minimal damage to their leaves and trunk.
+Kumquats produce small 1 to 1 ½ inch (2.5-4 cm.) orange fruits that have sour flesh and sweet skin.
 They are typically eaten whole.
 No peeling is necessary!
 Eating a kumquat is nothing but a pop of delicious sweet-sour happiness.
-But what happens if they don’t bloom, hence no fruit?
+What happens if they don’t bloom, hence no fruit?

 Kumquat Not Flowering

-Kumquats are small trees and typically top out at 10’-12.’
-They have attractive, bright, medium-green leaves and aromatic white flowers.
+Kumquats are small trees and typically top out at 10 to 12 feet (3-4 m.).
+They have attractive, bright, medium green leaves and aromatic, white flowers.
 They are prized for both their edible components and their ornamental value.
 Sometimes people struggle with how to get blooms on a kumquat tree.
 No pretty white blooms.
 No lovely scent.
 No fruit.
 That is sad.

 There are many issues that can lead to your kumquat not flowering at all.

 - Was the tree recently transplanted?
 If so, it could be adapting its roots to its new location rather than producing blooms.

 - Does your kumquat get full sun?
 It needs a lot of sunlight to be happy.

 - It could be that pruning was too severe or too late in the spring and the kumquat is putting all its energy into leaf regrowth.